 - a test marked on paper has an error, such as an incorrect addition of the marks awarded

 - a test script has been matched to the wrong pupil

-We will only charge for a review if:
+We will charge for a review if:

-|Type of review||Cost per subject and pupil|
+|Type of review||Cost per pupil, per subject|

 Applying for a review